 Career Preparation – Earth Force students develop the skills that are necessary for the jobs of tomorrow.
 Students learn to apply problem solving tools in situations where there is no simple answer.
 Businesses from a wide variety of areas have identified problem-solving skills as the number one attribute they are looking for in employees.

 The result is young people who have experience apply STEM concepts to develop solutions to community problems.
 They then use that knowledge as they starting point for a civic action project.
 Our strategy is to focus on three levers of change:

 In 2017, Earth Force surveyed a broad range of education agencies and found that though are all interested in project-based education, few schools have been successful in implementing that model.
-To fill this need Earth Force has developed a school support program that includes educator professional development, capacity building for schools, and implementation planning at the school district level to support school systems as they incorporate civic-based action projects into their STEM education programs.
+To fill this need Earth Force has developed a world class educator professional development program that builds the skills and knowledge educators need to incorporate civic-based action projects into their STEM education programs.